Zhang Fei: Appraisal

-Chen Shou, who wrote Zhang Fei's biography in the Sanguozhi, commented on the latter as follows: "Guan Yu and Zhang Fei were praised as mighty warriors capable of fighting ten thousand of enemies (萬人敵).
+Chen Shou, who wrote Zhang Fei's biography in the Sanguozhi, commented on the latter as follows: "Guan Yu and Zhang Fei were praised as mighty warriors capable of fighting ten thousand enemies (萬人敵).
 They were like tigers among (Liu Bei's) subjects.
 Guan Yu and Zhang Fei both had the style of a guoshi.
 Guan Yu repaid Cao Cao's kindness while Zhang Fei released Yan Yan out of righteousness.
 However, Guan Yu was unrelenting and conceited while Zhang Fei was brutal and heartless.
 These shortcomings resulted in their downfalls.
 This was not something uncommon."

-Cheng Yu, an adviser to Cao Cao, also once mentioned that Guan Yu and Zhang Fei were "capable of fighting ten thousand of enemies" (萬人敵).
+Cheng Yu, an adviser to Cao Cao, once mentioned that Guan Yu and Zhang Fei were "capable of fighting ten thousand of enemies" (萬人敵).
+This assessment is also that of Guo Jia and Zhou Yu, as did another lesser-known official working for Cao Cao's state, Fu Gan (傅幹).

 In the main text of Zhang Fei's biography, Chen Shou wrote that Zhang Fei respected virtuous persons and detested those of vile character.
 Liu Bei had constantly warned Zhang Fei about his barbaric behaviour as he once told the latter: "You have dealt out far too excessive punishments.
 You often flog your men, who are actually the ones who will carry out your orders.
 Your behaviour will get you into trouble."
 Zhang Fei still did not change his ways.

-Both Guan Yu and Zhang Fei had a prominent reputation during their lifetimes as great warriors.
-To the point that eminent officials from other kingdoms such as Guo Jia and Zhou Yu directly referred to them as warriors who are a match for ten thousand men (萬人敵) and generals with the might of bears and tigers.
-Such was the extent of their fames.
-Another lesser known official working for Cao Cao's state, Fu Gan (傅幹) qualified Zhang Fei and Guan Yu as heroes of their time possessing both braveness and righteousness; and also repeat the assessment that they are warriors who are a match for ten thousand men (萬人敵).

-The appraisal used by people of their lifetimes to describe Guan Yu and Zhang Fei as warriors who are a match for ten thousand men (萬人敵) would transcend the Three Kingdoms era and later be used in Chinese culture as an idiom to characterize someone as possessing extraordinary strength.

 The Australian sinologist Rafe de Crespigny commented: "There are anecdotes describing Zhang Fei as a man of literary tastes who composed verse in the midst of battle, but he is more generally known as arrogant, impetuous and brutal.
 While Guan Yu was said to be harsh towards men of the gentry but treated his soldiers well, Zhang Fei was courteous towards the virtuous but cruel to his rank and file.
 The two men were nonetheless regarded as the finest fighting men of their lifetime."